-3 cr.
-Sem: F or as needed 3 Lec. hrs. /week

-Pre-Req: ECED 2050 Co-Req: None
+Sem: F or as needed Pre-Req: ECED 2020 Co-Reg: None

-This course will cover assessment for children form birth to nine years of age.
-Both formal and informal instruments will be discussed with the emphasis on tools that can be used by teachers of young children.
+A study of assessment for children form birth through eight.
+Both formal and informal instruments will be discussed with an emphasis on tools that can be used by teachers of young children.
 Considerations in choosing, administering, and reporting results of assessments will also be addressed.
 Field experiences required.